Cs4r/akka-examples/README.md

 # akka-examples
-nippets, examples and exercises to take advantage of Akka
+Snippets, examples and exercises to take advantage of Akka